roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Use TEE SDK to develop and build Intel SGX 2.0 applications.md

     The project has been built in debug hardware mode.
     ```

-    Run the `./hello_world` command to start the hello\_world application.
+    Run the `./hello_world` command to start the hello\_world application:

     ```
     ./hello_world
     ```

-    The following output is returned:
+    Expected output:

     ```
     Wed May  6 06:53:33 2020